Artivain/artibot-website/content/en/posts/new-site.md

 ## Changelog
 The changelog was posted only on GitHub.
 We will now post it on both GitHub and the website.
-There will probably have more explaination on the website and links to guide on how to update if there is breaking changes.
+There will probably have more explanation on the website and links to guide on how to update if there is breaking changes.

 ## Plugin marketplace
 **The most important of all: the plugin "marketplace"!**